OSAYI ENDOLYN, New York, New York, @osayiendolyn

 Rose Eveleth is a writer and producer who explores how humans tangle with science and technology.
 She’s the creator and host Flash Forward, a podcast about possible (and not so possible) futures, and has covered everything from fake tumbleweed farms to million dollar baccarat heists.
 She helped launch ESPN’s 30 for 30 Podcast and her work has appeared in The Atlantic, Smithsonian Magazine, Nautilus Magazine, CBS, Racked, Scientific American, Eater, The New York Times, Fusion, VICE, Five Thirty Eight and more.

-Alissa Escarce is a reporter and audio producer interested in agriculture, the environment, immigration, and Latin America.
-She’s a producer at NPR’s Life Kit podcast and her reporting has appeared on Planet Money, Latino USA, KQED, and other outlets.
+Alissa Escarce is a reporter and audio producer for Latino USA.
+She’s interested in agriculture, the environment, immigration, and Latin America.
+She’s a former producer at NPR’s Life Kit podcast and her reporting has appeared on Planet Money, Latino USA, KQED, and other outlets.
 In 2018 she was a Stabile Fellow in Investigative Reporting at Columbia Journalism School.

 Claire Brown is a senior staff writer for The New Food Economy, a non-profit newsroom that covers the forces shaping how and what we eat.
 Her work has also been published in The Guardian, The Atlantic, and The Intercept.
 Claire’s story about why Japan’s most popular candy is manufactured in North Carolina won a first place award from the Association of Food Journalists in 2018.